 - If you do not have a login, it is quickest to register (it's free) at this point as you'll receive an email confirming registration.
 Then login.

-- When you are zoomed in to your location of choice, click the Use Map button to highlight (in red) the area surrounding your location.
-This will ensure that the search finds elevation tiles for the area surrounding your location as well, instead of just the exact point that was initially indicated.
+- When you are zoomed in to your location of choice, click the Search by spatial rectangle (icon is a square) button in the bottom right of the screen to highlight (in blue) the area surrounding your location.
+This will ensure that the search finds elevation tiles for the area surrounding your location as well.

 - Once the tiles are downloaded, unzip it, then unzip the individual tile(s).
 You are now ready to make contours!